2022 German Figure Skating Championships

 The 2022 German Figure Skating Championships (Deutsche Meisterschaften im Eiskunstlaufen 2022) were held on December 9–11, 2021 at the Eissporthalle Neuss in Neuss.
-Skaters competed in the disciplines of men's singles and ladies' singles on the senior level and pair skating and ice dance on the senior, junior, and novice levels.
-Single skating competitions on the junior and novice levels were held on December 17–19, 2021 at the Eissportzentrum Westfalen in Dortmund.
+Skaters competed in the disciplines of men's and women's singles at the senior level and pair skating and ice dance at the senior, junior, and novice levels.
+Single skating competitions on the junior and novice levels were held on December 17–19, 202,1 at the Eissportzentrum Westfalen in Dortmund.
 The results of the national championships were among the criteria used to choose the German teams for the 2022 European Championships, 2022 Winter Olympics, 2022 European Youth Olympic Winter Festival, 2022 World Championships and 2022 Junior World Championships.